w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 it after the upgrade takes place.

-Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the Polkadot releases and upgrading promptly, especially for high priority or critical releases.
+Although upgrading your nodes is generally not necessary to follow an upgrade, we recommend following the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} releases and upgrading promptly, especially for high priority or critical releases.

 ## Runtime Upgrades for Various Users